Discovery profit misses; Oprah Winfrey network makes money

 The network, which launched in 2011, has been a bumpy ride.
 Last year it went through a restructuring that included layoffs, executive departures and a reshuffling of its programming lineup.
 But on Tuesday, Zaslav said it had signed on 30 new ad partners and that the channel had the "highest growth of any cable network in the second quarter."

-Zaslav brushed off concerns that the merger of big ad companies Publicis (PUBP.PA)and Omnicom (OMC.N) would create pressure on Discovery's advertising rates.
+Zaslav brushed off concerns that the merger of big ad companies Publicisand Omnicom would create pressure on Discovery's advertising rates.
 He said the deal was "probably a good thing" for the company.

 "As long as we continue to grow our audience, we're going to find very receptive buyers," he said.